Is an Electric Car Right for You?

 If you don’t have the budget or the desire for a second vehicle, there are other eco-friendly alternatives to use for long trips instead:

-If you only go on a long road trip every other month or less, it may make sense to just rent a gas-powered vehicle for those occasions.
+Rental Cars: If you only go on a long road trip every other month or less, it may make sense to just rent a gas-powered vehicle for those occasions.
 Some find that is a reassuring option also because they know the vehicles have had all their scheduled maintenance and are ready for the road.
-Then you have your EV for your daily commute and everything else.
+Then you have your electric car for your daily commute and everything else.

 Upfront Cost With Long-Term Reward

 Electric vehicles can have a higher upfront price tag (though tax credits and incentives may offset this), but the savings come in over the longer term with lowered maintenance and zero gasoline costs.
 Are you okay with spending more upfront or on monthly lease payments but then knowing it’ll come back to you over time?

 According to energy.gov, on average it costs about half as much to drive an electric vehicle when just taking into consideration energy costs (gas vs. electricity).
 When you factor in reduced maintenance costs as well, the savings are even greater.

 For some, any challenges presented by the above can be overcome, because their dedication to doing their part and reducing their individual footprint is more important than minor inconveniences.
 If that’s you, then you can rest assured that an electric car is is better for the environment and is the right choice.